IT'S THE MONTH OF HALLOWEEN, AGAIN! 🤗

 Here's somewhat of a Tutorial (bare bones, played slowly) for a Québécois tune composed by Jean Duval, "Gigue de l'Halloween" - but, no idea who is playing this!

-Rolling Sheet Music at Fiddle Castro - this may be off a bit, because a 'gigue' and a 'jig' are NOT the same!
+Play-along Sheet Music at Fiddle Castro - a 'gigue' and a 'jig' are NOT the same... have to look at this closer!

 🎃 Found a REALLY nice 3-part Reel Tutorial in Em, by Darach de Brun - purrfect for Halloween!